cairis-platform/cairis/install.md

 ![fig:configure_cairis_db]({{ site.baseurl }}/images/configure_cairis_db.jpg)

-Assuming you didn't customise the installation location of CAIRIS when running `pip`, you can usually accept all of these defaults, except for the name and location of the CAIRIS configuration file.
+Assuming you didn't customise the installation location of CAIRIS when running `pip`, you can usually accept many of these defaults, except for the name and location of the CAIRIS configuration file.
+If you want to use access CAIRIS via the web then you will want to alter the static directory (the location of the CAIRIS web app), the file upload directory, the log level, and the port that cairisd will listen on.

 When you select `Ok`, the script will create a new CAIRIS database, and accompanying CAIRIS configuration file; this file will ensure that CAIRIS knows what database it needs to refer to when you start up the tool.

 * Ensure the CAIRIS_CFG environment variable to points to your CAIRIS configuration file, and is persistent, i.e.